 Enter the number of exemptions you are claiming in boxes 8, 9, 10, and 11.
 Do not put a check mark.
 You may lose the exemption if you put a checkmark in these boxes.
 You may lose the dependent exemption if you do not complete the Dependent Section, on page 1.
-You may lose the exemption for qualifying parents or grandparents if you do not complete the Dependent Section, on page 1.
+You may lose the exemption for qualifying parents or grandparents if you do not complete the Qualifying parent or grandparents Section, on page 1.